Sunday, May 27, 2012

 Just as we have been transhuman all the time that we have, in Bruno Latour’s words “never been modern,” it can and has repeatedly been claimed that everything will be perfect after the revolution.
 For Marx, this was the revolution he famously failed to locate rightly, not in his industrial England or even in his Germany but and however disastrously and unsustainably where it did change the world in Russia and (still ongoing) in a China that is today increasingly indistinguishable from a capitalist regime, just ask the international financier Maurice Strong, or for the same answer from a different source, ask Žižek.

 Apart from Marx, and closer to home, the “revolution” that was promised to change everything, at least when I was eleven going on twelve, was a socio-cultural, leftist revolution, that was the revolution of the 1968 generation as it played itself into nothing but the idols of the market, lots of music, drugs, distractions of sex and the need to announce one’s erotic orientation to the world.
 So we ask, which revolution?
-The technological one, of course.
+Ah, the technological one, of course.
 And who announces this but those who market the same?
-The technological singularity is suspiciously not unlike a Coke commercial.
+The technological singularity turns out to be not unlike a Coke commercial.

 No comments: